KimDelbarre/markdown-challenge-3/README.md

   - Landschape
 - Painting
   - Watercolour
-- Hiking the world
+- Wandering Mother Earth
-- Being in nature
+- Being surrounded by nature
   - Sungazing
   - Stargazing
   - Just gazing at the beauty of nature in general !

 ### You can always count on me when...

 you are in need of a few minutes of laughter.
-I am a firm believer in the power of smiling!
+I am a firm believer in the healing power of smiling!

 ### Story of my Life

-Once I went swimming in the ocean at midnight and decided it was a good idea to put my belongings such as money and room keys in my bra.
-Which was obviously not such a good idea, because it was gone after I came out of the water.
+Once upon a time, I went swimming in the Indian Ocean at midnight and decided it was a good idea to put my belongings, such as money and room keys, inside my bra while swimming so nobody would steal them.
+At midnight.
+At an empty beach.
+Which was obviously not such a good idea, because everything was gone after I came out of the water.
+Everything except for the smile on my face.

 > ##### **Life is a crazy lot of fun!**